Mairéad Carlin: Celtic Woman

 On 5 August 2013 the Celtic Woman website reported that Chloë Agnew would be taking a break from Celtic Woman to work on solo projects.
 On 23 August 2013 it reported Carlin would be taking Chloë's place.
 On 13 January 2021, Carlin announced that she was taking a break from the group to focus on other projects.
+In 2023 she announced her return to Celtic Woman for the Christmas 2023 tour and the 20th anniversary special.

 Personal

 In September 2016, she married singer and dancer Ronan Scolard.